Applying for college through the CAO

 With the CAO, there are two separate lists for Level 8 courses (such as a degree course) and for Level 6/7 courses (such as certificate or diploma courses).
 You will be able to fill out both lists, or you can just fill out one of the lists - whichever you prefer.
 If you fill out both lists, you will receive an offer for a Level 8 course and for a Level 6/7 course.
 You can only accept one of these offers.
 Find out more about CAO offers here.

 Give yourself time

-Fill out the CAO and UCAS form in plenty of time.
+Fill out the form in plenty of time.
 Don't forget there is a ‘change of mind’ form that you can use if you decide you want to apply for different courses.
-You should be able to get information about amending course choices on the CAO and UCAS websites.
 It is also possible to put off an offer for a year if you don't feel you're ready, but it can depend on your circumstances.

 Practice your application